 One thing people often forget about is garbage and dirty laundry.
-A bag full of dirty clothes ends up taking a large amount of space.
+A bag full of dirty clothes ends up taking a huge amount of space.

 We also highly recommend having some sort of seating in mind where you can sit with your back fully upright.

 Measure Your Van Interior

-Once you have your van, it’s time to take some rough measurements.
+Once you have a van, it’s time to take some rough measurements.
 It’s often easier to measure the van yourself than to search online for dimensions of your specific model.

 A Mercedes sprinter, for example, has widely different dimensions for varying lengths, wheelbases and heights.
 This gets even more complicated with different years.

 Remember that your measurements are rough estimates and not meant to be exact.
 Vehicles are not square boxes and some have significant curves in them.

-If you’re measuring an empty vehicle, keep in mind that adding insulation is going to reduce your footprint by up to 2” per side!
+If you’re measuring an empty vehicle, remember that adding insulation is going to reduce your footprint by up to 2” per side!